-Chair and Vice Chair should not be from the same region, Partner Type 1, or from the same group of companies, unless no other candidate is available.

-Successive Chair should not be from the same Partner Type 1, the same region or from the same group of companies, unless no other candidate is available.
-This does not apply to special elections or to regular elections for a second or subsequent consecutive term of office .

-When a new TSG is established, the Partners shall appoint a convenor for the first two TSG meetings.
-The election for TSG Chair and Vice Chair shall take place at the second TSG meeting.
-If the election takes place other than at the normal time for TSG elections (see above), the elected Chair and Vice Chair shall serve until the next regular TSG election.
-This partial term of office does not count towards the two consecutive term limit.
-The provisions of this paragraph may be overridden by consensus of the SC where a new TSG is formed by the merger of existing Technical Plenary; under these circumstances, the SC shall establish a set of ad hoc rules for the creation of the new TSG.

-Following election by the TSG, the TSG Chair and Vice Chair shall be appointed by the SC on the proposal of the TSG.
+Following election by the TP, the TP Chair and Vice Chair shall be appointed by the SC on the proposal of the TP.

 WG elections

-The provisions concerning the election of WG Chair and Vice Chair shall be as for TSG Chair and Vice Chair as defined in Article 11:a)22.1 above, changing TSG to WG wherever TSG is mentioned, with the following differences.
+The provisions concerning the election of WG Chair and Vice Chair shall be as for TP Chair and Vice Chair as defined in Article 11:a)above, changing TP to WG wherever TP is mentioned, with the following differences.

 Each WG shall elect a maximum of two Vice Chair.

 WG elections shall be held when the corresponding terms of office expire or when an existing Chair or Vice Chair resigns.
-WG elections need not be synchronized within the WG (i.e. elections for Chair and each Vice Chair may occur at different times), across different WGs of the same or other Technical Plenary, nor with the regular TSG elections.
+WG elections need not be synchronized within the WG (i.e. elections for Chair and each Vice Chair may occur at different times), across different WGs of the same or other Technical Plenary, nor with the regular TP elections.

 WG Chair and Vice Chair are always elected for a period of two years (and not, as is the case with special elections in Technical Plenary, for the unexpired period of the present term of office).